PMX120202/XAI4/README.md

 # XAI4
+### Folder
+- In folder Traffic Forecasting, using beatsODE2_1
-### In folfer XAI, main is used for Graphwavenet, main2 is used for BeatsODE
+- In folfer XAI, main is used for Graphwavenet, main2 is used for BeatsODE